PerceptronV/dudocode/README.md

 # Dudocode
 This repository contains the source code for Dudocode, a pseudocode-to-Python transpiler based on the format specified in CIE IGCSE (Syllabus 0478).
+It allows you to run pseudocode source files, as well as executing pseudocode interactively in the console.

 The pseudocode syntax is specified in [this PDF](./pseudocode_specification.pdf) (downloaded from the [official CIE IGCSE website](https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-igcse-computer-science-0478/)). **Dudocode supports for all features**, except for filestream operations.